Xemorr/q2/README.md

 import q2
 ```

 By importing `q2`, the latest version of <a href="http://www.as.utexas.edu/~chris/moog.html">MOOG</a> (2019) will begin to install.
 The only thing you need to do is declare the kind of machine you are using, i.g., 'rh64' for 64-bit linux (Linux Mint, Ubuntu, etc), 'rh' for 32-bit linux system and 'maclap' for Mac Os.
 That's all folks.
 This process is done only once.
-Note that the `q2` package requires Python 3.7 or later.
+Note that the `q2` package requires Python 3.7.

 The current version of q2 is 1.0.2, so please upgrade it via: